Canva Review (2023) — All the Pros and Cons

 • PPTX

-To be honest, by comparison to professional design tools (or even similar ‘prosumer’ tools like Adobe Express), this is quite a small range of output formats, and represents one of the key drawbacks of Canva.
+To be honest, by comparison to professional design tools (or even similar ‘prosumer’ tools like Adobe Express), this is quite a small range of output formats, and represents one of the key disadvantages of using Canva.

 If you use a professional graphics or video editing package, you’ll be able to export your content into just about any format going — but Canva really limits your options here.